 - Investigate the circumstances surrounding the dog attack

 - Find out if the dog has any history of aggressive behavior

 - Stand up for you when the insurance company tries to blame you for provoking the dog

 - Work with doctors and specialists to establish the fair value of your injury claim

 - Negotiate with the insurance companies to get money in your pocket

-At Hollander Law Firm, P.A., our lawyers have over 28 years of experience handling cases like yours.
+At Hollander Law Firm Accident Injury Lawyers, our lawyers have over 28 years of experience handling cases like yours.
 We know how to get the types of evidence insurers take seriously.
 If you’re ready to get started, just give us a call for a free consultation today.

 Facts and Statistics on Dog Bites

 The Center for Disease Control (CDC) reports that about 4.5 million dog bites occur in the U.S. each year.
 Approximately 800,000 dog bite injuries result in the need for medical attention.
 In 2019, the insurance industry paid out more than $797 million in settlement dollars to dog bite victims.

 27,000 dog bite victims required reconstructive surgery for their injuries in 2018–and nearly one in five dog bites eventually becomes infected.